 Child in Need of Protection or Services (CHIPS)

-Child in Need of Protection or Services (CHIPS) cases are initiated by the County of a child’s residence.
+Child in Need of Protection or Services (CHIPS) cases is initiated by the County of a child’s residence.
 They are initiated by a Petition filed by the County.
 The County must allege that the child at issue in the Petition is in need of protection or services because the child is:

 - is abandoned or without parent, guardian, or custodian;

 - (i) has been a victim of physical or sexual abuse (ii) resides with or has resided with a victim of child abuse or domestic child abuse, (iii) resides with or would reside with a perpetrator of domestic child abuse or child abuse, or (iv) is a victim of emotional maltreatment;

 - is without necessary food, clothing, shelter, education, or other required care for the child’s physical or mental health or morals because the child’s parent, guardian, or custodian is unable or unwilling to provide that care;